JeffTheNinja57/adoptifAI/README.md

 ## Running with Docker Compose

 Alternatively, you can run both the backend and frontend using Docker Compose.
+THIS IS CURRENTLY NOT OPERATIONAL.
+IT WILL BE IMPLEMENTED IN THE FUTURE!

 1. **Ensure Docker and Docker Compose are Installed**.